The Long Duel

 The Long Duel is a 1967 British adventure film directed by Ken Annakin and starring Yul Brynner, Trevor Howard, Charlotte Rampling and Harry Andrews.
-It is set in British-ruled India of the 1920s but was filmed in Spain.
+It was written by Peter Yeldham and is set in British-ruled India of the 1920s.

 Plot

-Superintendent Stafford of the United Provinces Police has his men arrest an entire tribe on vague allegations of poaching and theft in British India.
+Superintendent Stafford of the United Provinces Police has his men arrest a tribal group on vague allegations of poaching and theft in British India.
 Sultan, their leader, is also arrested and held in a cell with criminals in Fort Najibabad.
 Sultan, his wife Tara and many others manage to break out, but Tara and her newborn child both die.
-Sultan, with the help of his men, revolts against the oppressive British, leading to bitter battles and a final showdown.
+Sultan, with the help of his men, revolts against the peace-keeping British, leading to bitter battles and a final showdown.
+The film tries to be fair to all sides of the conflict.